 If you are keen on photography, you have probably heard about the famous ‘golden hour‘?
 It is a term used to describe a period shortly after sunrise or before sunset.
-According to professional and amateur photographers, as well as models, it is the best time of the day to shoot.
+According to professional and amateur photographers, as well as models, this is the best time of the day to shoot.

 Sunsets add aesthetic value to any landscape and make a regular place look unique and extraordinary.
 At this time, the daylight is much redder and softer than during other times of the day.
 The photographer gets a mix of the red, blue, pink, and yellow sky without using photoshop presets.